lechangj/customer-case/README.md

 - ### Front-end server

-  Run `npm start` for the API server.
+  Run `npm start` for the front-end server.
 Navigate to `http://localhost:4200/`.

 <br/>